Battle of Gaza (2007): Religious consequences

 Islam is the official religion of the Palestinian Authority, and there are no Palestinian laws that specifically protect the religious freedom of non-Muslims.
 After Hamas took complete control of the Gaza Strip, they declared the "end of secularism and heresy in the Gaza Strip".
 The PLO and some Palestinian media outlets suggested that Hamas intended to establish an Islamic emirate and that Hamas employed a combination of violence, authoritarian rule, and Islamic ideology to control the residents of Gaza.
 Hamas political chief Ismael Haniyeh denied these accusations.
 A Hamas spokesman in Gaza said that Hamas was imposing Islamic law in Gaza, but this was denied by exiled Hamas leader Khaled Mashal.

 With roughly 35,000 Palestinian Christians in the West Bank, 12,500 in East Jerusalem, and 3,000 in Gaza, Christians represent about 1.3 percent of the Palestinian population.
 Two days after Hamas took control of the Gaza Strip, a school and convent belonging to the Gaza Strip's tiny Roman Catholic community were ransacked, looted, and burned.
 Fatah accused Hamas of being behind the attack but Hamas denied it.

 An Islamist movement called Jihadia Salafiya began to enforce Islamic law in Gaza, including a ban on alcohol, internet cafes, pool halls, bars, and on women in public places without proper head coverings.
 Sheik Abu Saqer, the leader of Jihadia Salafiya, said that Christians could only continue to live in the Gaza Strip if they accepted Islamic law and that Christians in Gaza who engage in missionary activity would be dealt with harshly.
 He further stated: "I expect our Christian neighbors to understand the new Hamas rule means real changes.
 They must be ready for Islamic rule if they want to live in peace in Gaza."
 Dozens of attacks against Christian targets—including barbershops, music stores, and schools—soon followed.
 The only Christian bookstore in Gaza was attacked, and the owner murdered, on 7 October 2007.
 In February 2008, gunmen blew up the YMCA library in the Gaza Strip.

 Weapons

-Hamas captured thousands of small arms and eight armored combat vehicles supplied by the United States, Egypt, and Jordan.
+Hamas captured thousands of small arms and eight armoured combat vehicles supplied by the United States, Egypt, and Jordan.
 According to Muhammad Abdel-El of the Hamas-allied Popular Resistance Committees, Hamas and its allies captured quantities of foreign intelligence, including CIA files.
-Abu Abdullah of Hamas's "military wing", the al-Qassam Brigades, claimed that Hamas would make portions of the documents public, in an attempt to expose covert relations between the United States and "traitor" Arab countries.
-While Hamas collected most of the 15,000 weapons registered to the former security forces, it failed to collect more than a fraction of the 400,000 weapons that are in the hands of various clans, and said that it would not touch weapons used for fighting Israel, only those that might be used against Hamas.
+Abu Abdullah of Hamas's "military wing", the Al-Qassam Brigades, claimed that Hamas would make portions of the documents public, in an attempt to expose covert relations between the United States and "traitor" Arab countries.